vaskort/recipe-application/NOTES.md

 ## Filtering the Recipes

-Initially I thought that it would be a good idea to change directly the state, but then I searched how to filter data in React/Redux (because to be honest haven't done it before) and saw that it might not be a good idea.
+Initially I thought that it would be a good idea to change directly the state, but then I searched how to filter data in React/Redux and saw that it might not be a good idea.
 Read about a solution here: https://stackoverflow.com/a/34011774/2394564 that I will use.
-At that answer the guy mentions "selector" function but I want it reusable so I can move it to other components as well.
+At that answer the user mentions "selector" function but I want it reusable so I can move it to other components as well.
 Following this example I made a selector function http://blog.rangle.io/react-and-redux-performance-with-reselect/.

-So we now we can attach our selector to any mapDispatchProp we want across our componenents making it fully usable everywhere.
+The good thing is that we now can attach our selector to any mapDispatchProp we want across our components, making it fully re-usable.

+- All filtering were implemented - (by name, by ingredient, by maximum time and favourites)

+## Pagination

+The pagination component is Pagination.jsx
+The two main things that it does is pushing the active page to the store and rendering the page numbers Now that we know which is the active page everywhere (currentPage in paginationReducer.js) along the app and we know how many recipes we should render (recipesPerPage in PaginationReducer) we can do the necessary calculations and slice the filteredRecipes to show them (check line 26 at)

+Some UX enhancements I did about pagination are:
+- Move to the previous page if say the user is at the last page and start filtering (he would see an empty page otherwise).
+Check Recipes.jsx line 53.
+- Hide the pagination if the filtered items are less than the recipesPerPage value

 ## Starring a recipe

+You can star a recipe from the detailed Recipe view from the star on the top left corner of the image.
+When you can star a recipe the id of the recipe (the index to be more precised) is pushed to a new array called starRecipies, check the userReducer.js.
+Also the favourites are store to localstorage.

+In the recipe list if a recipe is favourites a star will be shown as well in top left corner of the image.

+The only thing I didn't implement here is to have different favourites for different users.

 My notes
 ----------
-check if you can omit path.resolve(__dirname, in webpack config
+- check if you can omit path.resolve(__dirname, in webpack config
+- Check if